arrudagba/Portfolio/src/app/blog/posts/rust-vs-c.md

 <h3>C: Challenges and Trade-offs</h3>

 <h4>Legacy Codebases and Vendor Support</h4>
-<p>C has been the lingua franca of systems programming for decades:</p>
+<p>C has been the dominant language of systems programming for decades:</p>
 <ul style="list-style-type: disc; margin-left: 20px;">
     <li style="margin-bottom: 10px;">
         This results in vast legacy codebases and extensive vendor support, but transitioning to a modern language like Rust can be challenging, especially when dealing with proprietary or tightly coupled systems.